Two-Component Dark Matter with an SU(2) Dark Sector: Phenomenology and Constraints

 \subsection{DM indirect detection}

+Previous analyses of dark matter induced emission from dwarf spheroidal galaxies (dSphs) with the Fermi Large Area Telescope (LAT) have provided the most stringent and robust constraints on the dark matter annihilation cross-section and mass~\cite{Fermi-LAT:2015att,Fermi-LAT:2016uux,DiMauro:2021qcf,McDaniel:2023bju}.

-We utilize the indirect search limits on DM self-annihilation cross section from the Fermi-LAT Collaboration's combined analysis of six years of observations of 15 dwarf spheroidal galaxies (dSphs)~\cite{Fermi-LAT:2015att}.
-The gray line in Fig.~\ref{ID} represents the exclusion limit from Fermi-LAT.
-The gray-shaded region is excluded by the observed Fermi-LAT limit on DM self-annihilation into bottom-quark pairs.
+We utilize the indirect search limits on DM self-annihilation cross section from~\cite{McDaniel:2023bju} which combined analysis of J-factors and uncertainties for 30 dwarf spheroidal galaxies (dSphs) from the Milky Way dwarf spheroidal galaxies with 14 years of Fermi-LAT data.
+The gray line in Fig.~\ref{ID} represents the exclusion limit from~\cite{McDaniel:2023bju}.
+The gray-shaded region is excluded by the Fermi-LAT data limit on DM self-annihilation into bottom-quark pairs.
 The black and blue lines show the cross-section of DM self-annihilation into bottom pairs for the parameters from BP1 and BP2, respectively.
 Both benchmark points lie well below the current experimental limits.
+The displayed values are obtained from Eq.(\ref{DM-bbar}) in the Appendix.
+For the massive dark matter particles considered here, the cross-section into $b\bar{b}$ shows values much below the experimental sensitivity, for the reason that it is significantly suppressed compared with the process into gauge-boson final states once these channels are open.